 3. United States

-The volume of renewable freshwater resources in the US is approximately 3,069 cubic kilometers.
-Most of the freshwater resources in the country are surface water.
-Approximately 77% of the freshwater are surface water and 23% is underground.
+The volume of renewable fresh water resources in the US is approximately 3,069 cubic kilometers.
+Most of the fresh water resources in the country are surface water.
+Approximately 77% of the fresh water is surface water and 23% is underground.
 Majority of freshwater bodies in the United States are lakes.
-Other freshwater sources are rivers, ponds, and reservoirs.
+Other fresh water sources are rivers, ponds, and reservoirs.
 There are over 100 lakes in the US.
-The major lakes include Lake Superior, Lake Ontario, Lake Michigan, and Lake Erie.
+The major lakes include some of the Great Lakes, including Lake Superior, Lake Ontario, Lake Michigan, and Lake Erie.

 |Rank||Country||Freshwater (Kilometers Cubed)|